 Atoll transfer is a good site that shows local connections between some atolls.
 It is a good starting point to understand which atolls are connected and how much time you need for the transfer.

-It is important to check the timetables, because some connections are active only on certain days of the week.
+However it is important to check the timetables, because some connections are active only on certain days of the week.

-The most realistic scenario to reach your final destination, if very far away, it is to stop for a few days in a couple of islands along the way.
+The most realistic scenario to reach your final destination, if very far away, is to stop for a few days in a couple of islands along the way.

 Local connections usually cost between $ 2 and $ 4 per person.